-Never trust rumors or Invest based on one.
+Never trust rumours or Invest based on one.

-Always be thorough and careful while going through any financial report, so you can save yourself from becoming a victim of this kind of frauds and scams in the Indian stock market.
+Always be thorough and careful while going through any financial report, so you can save yourself from becoming a victim of these kinds of frauds and scams in the Indian stock market.

-The term “Boiler Rooms” is mainly used in the business world where questionable Investment are sold through the telephone.
+The term “Boiler Rooms” is mainly used in the business world where questionable Investments are sold through the telephone.

-But in the Indian stock market, “Boiler Rooms” is kind of fraud committed by the brokers, where they advise or pressurize their client to speculate on stocks which are well above the risk appetite.
+But in the Indian stock market, “Boiler Rooms” is a kind of fraud committed by the brokers, where they advise or pressurize their clients to speculate on stocks that are well above the risk appetite.

-The stocks that the brokers pushes are mostly penny stock.
-And without realising, Investors fall in to trap and pumps out a huge sum of capital, causing serious capital erosion.
-And at the end of the day they go out of the stock market with a bad taste in the mouth.
+The stocks that the brokers push are mostly penny stocks.
+And without realising, Investors fall in to trap and pump out a huge sum of capital, causing serious capital erosion.
+And at the end of the day, they go out of the stock market with a bad taste in their mouth.

-Again, not all brokers do this kind of frauds and scams.
-But Investors should be careful while choosing any broker so they don’t fall victim of this kind of frauds and scams in the Indian stock market.
+Again, not all brokers do this kind of fraud and scam.
+But Investors should be careful when choosing any broker so they don’t fall victim to these kinds of frauds and scams in the Indian stock market.

-We did a Upstox Review, do give a read, you may like it.
+We did a Upstox Review, do give it a read, you may like it.